 His wife, Joan Castle (shown above), continued to run the company after Eugene’s death.
 She not only stayed committed to renting jewelry to all the major Hollywood studios, she also kept the airplane parts division of Joseff of Hollywood established during World War II alive as well.
 Joan oversaw the company until her death in 2010 when the reins were passed to her daughter-in-law Tina Joseff and granddaughter Michele Joseff.

 Jewelry crafted by Joseff of Hollywood has always been produced using a trade secret matte Russian gold-colored plating that worked well under the lights of Hollywood in terms of reflecting light.
 It is also easier to photograph in still shots than jewelry with high gloss finishes.
 “Gone with the Wind,” “Gentlemen Prefer Blonds,” and “Cleopatra” featured Joseff jewels worn by their glamorous leading ladies, along with many, many others.
 Actors such as Douglas Fairbanks, Jr. and Vincent Price wore Joseff pieces in period pictures as well, and even the cigar case Clark Gable used when playing Rhett Butler was crafted by this Hollywood institution.

-While the Joseff jewelry used in movie production rarely came up for sale in the secondary collectibles marketplace in the past, that will change in 2017.
-Julien's Auctions will be selling the collection Thursday, Nov.
-16 and Friday, Nov.
-17 at their Beverly Hills location.
+While the Joseff jewelry used in movie production rarely came up for sale in the secondary collectibles marketplace in the past, that changed in 2017.
+Julien's Auctions sold the collection in November of 2017 at their Beverly Hills location.
 The collection toured earlier in the year before being auctioned off piece by glorious piece.
 A book about the collection was being produced by Michele Joseff to coincide with the sale.

 The company will continue to sell their retail lines to wholesale customers, as noted below.Continue to 2 of 3 below.